dingusdev/dingusppc/zdocs/developers/misc.md

 The Old World ROM is always 4 megabytes (MB).
 The first three MB are reserved for the 68k code, while the last MB is for the PowerPC boot-up code.

+New World ROMs are 1 MB stubs containing OpenFirmware and some basic drivers, but has an additional ROM stored on the Mac's hard disk to provide Toolbox functionality.
+The ROMs stored on the Mac's hard disk also had updates distributed.

+Within Apple, the project to overhaul Mac OS ROM code from separate portable, low-end, and high-end branches into a single codebase was called SuperMario.

 # Serial

 For serial, it replicates the functionality of a Zilog ESCC.
 There are two different ports - one located at (MacIOBase) + 0x13000 for the printer, and the other at (MacIOBase) + 0x13020 for the modem.